WELCOME TO OUR HOME IN VIEILLEVIE

 A staircase leads from the lounge dining room to the second floor of the house.
 Here you will find a large master bedroom with an en-suite bathroom.

 In front of the house there is a small garden with a large wooden terrace, lawn and flower beds with mature plants and shrubs.
 To the rear and side of the house are areas of natural woodland with oak, beech and chestnut trees.
-Across the small lane is a large area of garden with an abundance of flowers, shrubs, trees, a vegetable garden and a stand of productive walnut trees.
+Across the small lane is a large area of sloping garden with an abundance of flowers, shrubs, trees, a vegetable garden and a stand of productive walnut trees.

 The countryside surrounding the house is a delightful mix of valley views, undulating fields and forest.
 Dense ancient forests of chestnut, oak, beech, pine, and precipitous river gorges suddenly give way to soft, rolling pastures to form some of the most beautiful scenery in France.
 Deer and boar occasionally roam the surrounding fields and woods which are also home to many other smaller wildlife and birds.

 It is fascinating to observe the nature of rural life in the countryside.
 You can spend a rewarding time exploring La Châtaigneraie on foot.
 There are many marked footpaths, colour coded according to walking time, which will eventually return you to the starting point.
 The house is situated near to one of these routes which takes you past farms up into some dense forest and open views across and along the beautiful Lot Valley.
 The local scenery and, indeed, the whole of the Cantal, provides superb subject matter for photography and painting.